joe-allen/campaign-card/README.md

 - I used sanitize.css to reset browser defaults.
 I hope this is alright.
 - I would have liked to have tried/used the Web Animation API, but browser support isn't there yet in most cases.
 Instead I went with CSS Keyframes.
 - I did not use AJAX to pull JSON donor data.
 Had it been and API endpoint I would have gone with either Fetch or Axios.
 I hope this is okay.
+- Lastly, leveraging a marketing pixel to capture users who view the page versus people who make a donation could be helpful.
+With that data it would be possible to target specific audiences(e.g. on Facebook) in an effort to grow the campaign.